sharetribe/ftw-daily/docs/search-filters.md

  - resolve the current values for each filter from the `urlQueryParams` object passed to `SearchFiltersMobile`
- - use the `SelectSingleFilterPlain` and `SelectMultipleFilterPlain` components inside the `<div className={css.filtersWrapper}>` tag to render the filters
+ - use the `SelectSingleFilterPlain` and `SelectMultipleFilterPlain` components inside the `<div className={css.filtersWrapper}>` element to render the filters

 ## Notes

 One good practice with search filters is to pass the filter options from the marketpalce custom config as default parameters to the `SearchPage` and then pass them on from there to the filter sub components that require them.
-This way a different set of options can be defined for the `SearchPage` tests and the test snapshots will not be affected by changing coniguration.
+This way a different set of options can be defined for the `SearchPage` tests and the test snapshots will not be affected when changing configuration.